cloudfoundry/docs-deploying-cf/openstack/deploying_microbosh.html.md

     net_id: <network_uuid>
 ~~~

-* The `vip` option is optional, and allows you to associate a floating IP adress to the Micro Bosh vm in case you want to access it from outside of the vm network.
+* The `vip` option is optional, and allows you to associate a floating IP address to the Micro Bosh vm in case you want to access it from outside of the vm network.
 If set, `allocated_floating_ip` **must** be a previously allocated floating ip.
-* The `ip` option sets the IP address to assign to the Micro BOSH vm. `static_ip` **must** be an IP address belowing to the IP range of one of the network subnets set in `net_id`.
+* The `ip` option sets the IP address to assign to the Micro BOSH vm. `static_ip` **must** be an IP address belonging to the IP range of one of the network subnets set in `net_id`.
 * The `net_id` option sets the OpenStack network to use. `network_uuid` **must** be an existing Network UUID (you can list your OpenStack networks using the command `quantum net-list`).

 #### <a id="resources_properties"></a>Resources properties ####